-- 108.1.
-The clubs will make the official playing court available to the visiting team for a closed practice lasting 90 minutes on the day before the game.
+- The clubs will make the official playing court available to the visiting team for a closed practice lasting 90 minutes on the day before the game.
 The practice will begin within one hour before and one hour after the time the game is to be played the following day.
 The clubs will also make the official playing court available to the visiting team for a closed practice lasting 60 minutes on the day of the game.
 This practice must be held between 10:00 and 13:00 (local time).
 In all cases, the visiting team will have priority in the event that the official playing court is not available for both teams.
 The visiting team locker room must be available for all practices.
-A member of the home club staff will be present at the arena during visiting team practices. - 108.2.
-For the visiting team practice the day before the game a club may allocate a practice court different from that to be used for the game, as long as this is for justifiable reasons and is authorised by the Euroleague Basketball CEO.
+A member of the home club staff will be present at the arena during visiting team practices. - 120.2 If available at the arena, the clubs will put their weight room at the disposal of the visiting team. - 120.3 For the visiting team practice the day before the game a club may allocate a practice court different from that to be used for the game, as long as this is for justifiable reasons and is authorised by the Euroleague Basketball CEO.
 In this case, the facility must be located in the same city where the game will be played and must meet the same requirements as those provided in these Regulations.
 When requesting the authorisation for an alternative practice court for the visiting team, the club will submit photographs of this court and any other information required by the Company to guarantee that a locker room will be available.
-A member of the home club staff will be present at the arena during visiting team practices. - 108.3.
-Should a team wish to have a closed practice or walk-through before a game, it must be completed at least five hours prior to the tip-off time so that the host broadcaster and all other media will have the necessary time to set up for that particular game.
+A member of the home club staff will be present at the arena during visiting team practices. - A reduced number of IFPC personnel will have access at any time of the game day for TV set-up purposes, excluding visiting team morning official practices. - Should a team wish to have a closed practice or walk-through before a game, it must be completed at least five hours prior to the tip-off time so that the host broadcaster and all other media will have the necessary time to set up for that particular game.
 If the playing court is available, open practices may continue in the five hours prior to the game.
-The clubs must comply with the request from the host broadcaster and the rights holders, when applicable, to gain access to their commentary positions no later than two hours prior to each game. - 108.4.
-For all visiting team practices the home club must provide the game clock, shot clocks and additional game clocks and the respective consoles. - 108.5.
-Under no circumstances will other games, practices or activities take place on the same playing court the day of the game. - 108.6.
-Any activity to be implemented for the preparation of the game, even those included in the security plan, must be scheduled so that the teams' practices are preserved and the broadcasting set-up can be carried out in the appropriate conditions.
-The club will inform the
+The clubs must comply with the request from the host broadcaster and the rights holders, when applicable, to gain access to their commentary positions no later than two hours prior to each game. - 120.6 For all visiting team practices the home club must provide the game clock, shot clocks and additional game clocks and the respective consoles.

-IFPC when the bomb sweep will be implemented and its duration at least the day before the game in the morning.

-108.7.
-Once the practice open to media finishes, the team practices may neither be recorded nor watched by any person not authorised by the respective team.
-All non-essential closed-circuit television cameras will also be turned off during the visiting team practices.
+- 120.7 Under no circumstances will other games, practices or activities take place on the same playing court the day of the game. - Any activity to be implemented for the preparation of the game, even those included in the security plan, must be scheduled so that the teams' practices are preserved and the broadcasting set-up can be carried out in the appropriate conditions.
+The club will inform the IFPC when the bomb sweep will be implemented and its duration at least the day before the game in the morning. - Once the practice open to media finishes, the team practices may neither be recorded nor watched by any person not authorised by the respective team.
+All non-essential closed-circuit television cameras will also be turned off during the visiting team practices. - 120.10 The team doctor must maintain an updated vaccination record for all players.